karnikram/2026/_posts/2026-04-27-mlip-practical.md

 two facts became clear:
 Both `atom->x` and `atom->f` contain the positions and forces of *all atoms*, local and ghost.
 Secondly, the arrays start with local atoms, directly followed by all ghost atoms as illustrated in the memory-layout panel above.
-%For force-predictions, we definitely want to use all atoms as inputs, as ghost atoms can exert forces on real atoms.
 We use all atoms, local and ghost as input to our MLIPs, because ghost atoms too can exert forces on real atoms as shown in the ghost-atom schematic above.
-%We postulate that ghost atoms are updated with a force-predictor producing *exactly the same* forces as ours -- We only apply the predicted forces to our local atoms, and postulate that if there exists a ghost atom, it is updated by *exactly the same* force predictor.
+We only apply the predicted forces to our local atoms, and postulate that if there exists a ghost atom, it is updated by *exactly the same* force predictor.
 This is important to ensure that Newton's third law holds, i.e. that every action has an equal and opposite reaction.